parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Otherwise, an integer index is added for vectors/tensors with more than one component, i.e., vectors/tensors with a single component and without component labels will not contain a suffix.
-The definition of component labels for variables is typically done by downstream codes so that the downstream documention should be consulted for more specific information.
+The definition of component labels for variables is typically done by downstream codes so that the downstream documentation should be consulted for more specific information.

 A ``<parthenon/output*>`` block might look like::